The New Zealand Buddhist Council’s tenth birthday

 - held workshops for Buddhist organisations on the new Charities Services reporting standards.

-Along with these activities the Council has, over the years, built a network of friendship and mutual support across our member organisations, and will to continue this work over the years to come.
+Along with these activities the Council has, over the years, built a network of friendship and mutual support across our member organisations.
+We hope to continue this work over the years to come.